Learning to Generate Unit Test via Adversarial Reinforcement Learning

-Unit testing has been extensively explored for reliable software development~\citep{fraser2011evosuite, alagarsamy2024a3test}.
+\paragraph{Unit test generation with LLM} Unit testing has been extensively explored for reliable software development~\citep{fraser2011evosuite, alagarsamy2024a3test}.
 As LLMs show strong capability in programming, recent works have explored the automation of unit test generation using large language models (LLMs), with a focus on evaluating the test generation capability of LLMs~\citep{jain2024testgeneval, wang2024testeval}, iteratively refining the unit test by leveraging coverage analysis or mutation testing as a contextual feedback~\citep{testgenllm, altmayer2025coverup, mutap, foster2025mutation}, or utilizing co-evolutionary algorithm~\citep{li2025cocoevo}.
 Another line of work investigates training LLMs for unit test generation via supervised learning, with a focus on constructing high-quality unit test annotations at scale.
-Some approaches leverage stronger teacher models to generate unit tests automatically~\citep{ma2025dynamic}, while UTGEN~\citep{utgen} proposes a data collection strategy that perturbs correct code solutions to create faulty variants, and then collects high-quality test cases that discriminate between the correct and faulty code.
-The work most closely related to ours is the concurrent study CURE~\citep{cure}, which explores the co-evolution of code generation and test case generation capabilities via reinforcement learning.
-However, our approach differs from CURE in two key aspects: (1) Unlike CURE, which assumes access to dataset annotated with ground-truth unit tests, \metabbr requires only instruction-code pair dataset, which is readily available at large scale~\citep{li2023taco, lambert2024tulu, utgen}, and (2) \metabbr is a framework aimed at training LLMs to generate an optimal set of test cases, rather than a single test case.
+CodeRM~\citep{ma2025dynamic} leverages stronger teacher models to generate unit tests automatically, while UTGEN~\citep{utgen} proposes a data collection strategy that perturbs code solutions to create faulty variants, and then collects high-quality test cases that discriminate between the correct and faulty code.
+The work most closely related to ours is CURE~\citep{cure}, which explores the co-evolution of code generation and test case generation capabilities via reinforcement learning.
+However, our approach differs from CURE in two key aspects: (1) Unlike CURE, which assumes access to a dataset annotated with ground-truth unit tests, \metabbr requires only instruction-code pair dataset, which is readily available at large scale~\citep{li2023taco, lambert2024tulu, utgen}, and (2) \metabbr is a framework aimed at training LLMs to generate an optimal set of test cases, rather than a single test case.